opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

    # browse http://localhost:9000/drh/index.sql
    ```

-   Once you apply `drh-deidentification.sql` and `stateless-drh-surveilr.sql`
+   Once you apply `drh-deidentification.sql` and `orchestrate-drh-vv.sql` you
-   you can ignore those files and all content will be accessed through views or
+   can ignore those files and all content will be accessed through views or
    `*.cached` tables in `resource-surveillance.sqlite.db`.
+The
+   `stateless-drh-surveilr.sql` shall be executed within the ux.sql.ts file
-At this point you can
-   rename the SQLite database file, archive it, use in reporting tools, DBeaver,
+   itself.
+At this point you can rename the SQLite database file, archive it,
-   DataGrip, or any other SQLite data access tools.
+   use in reporting tools, DBeaver, DataGrip, or any other SQLite data access
+   tools.

    ## Automatically reloading SQL when it changes